swaptacular/swpt_accounts/protocol.rst

 database, to track the progress of the requested transfer.
-The primary key for coordinator request records SHOULD be the (``coordinator_type``, ``coordinator_id``, ``coordinator_request_id``) tuple.
-CR records have 3 possible statuses:
+The primary key for coordinator request records SHOULD be the (``coordinator_type``, ``coordinator_id``, ``coordinator_request_id``) tuple. `CR record`_\s have 3 possible statuses:

 initiated
-   Indicates that a `PrepareTransfer`_ request has been sent, and no response has been received yet.
-CR records with this status MAY be deleted whenever considered appropriate.
+   Indicates that a `PrepareTransfer`_ request has been sent, and no response has been received yet. `CR record`_\s with this status MAY be deleted whenever considered appropriate.
 Newly created records MUST receive this status.

 prepared
-   Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received.
-CR records with this status MUST NOT be deleted.
+   Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received. `CR record`_\s with this status MUST NOT be deleted.
 Instead, they MUST be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message.